bobaejeon/pomodoroTimer/README.md

 # Pomodoro Timer
-Simple, easy to use Pomodoro Timer made with React.js.<br>
+Simple, easy to use Pomodoro Timer with beautiful colors, made with React.js.<br>
 Timer is implemented by using `setInterval`and `clearInterval` methods in JavaScript.
 ## Installation
     git clone https://github.com/bobaejeon/pomodoroTimer.git